macaburguera/WeVibeMLops/reports/README.md

 Student s242965 managed the GitHub in the beginning with all the necessary accesses being handed out, and handing in the assignments.
 Also helped to make some tests, documentation, pre-commit hooks and some triggers to the GitHub repo.

-s249246 managed mostly the cloud deployment and DVC setup, being in constant communication with s242965 for managing the Actions and workflows.
+s249246 managed mostly the cloud deployment and DVC setup, being in constant communication with s242965 for managing the Actions and workflows, as well as the API and its instrumentation.

 s242962 managed most of the base code (data processing, model, train script) and unit tests.